Ensure product safety and compliance with this metal detector daily inspection checklist designed for food manufacturing plants

 Why a Missed Inspection Costs Millions

-A metal detector that hasn't been verified today is a metal detector you can't trust today.
-When auditors or inspectors arrive, they don't ask if your detector is installed—they ask for timestamped proof it was tested, calibrated, and functioning at every required interval.
+A metal detector that has not been verified today is a metal detector you cannot trust today.
+When auditors or inspectors arrive, they do not ask if your detector is installed — they ask for timestamped proof it was tested, calibrated, and functioning at every required interval.

 #1 Cause